MCP Tools for AI Agents. Connected in Plain English.

 "Build me an agent that watches our Slack support channel for messages tagged urgent, creates a ti..."

-Review the manifest
+Review the plan

-See exactly what the agent will read, write, and in what order.
+See exactly what your assistant will read, write, and in what order.
 Make changes before it runs.

-Approve and deploy
+Approve and start

-Confirm the plan, then deploy it.
-Your agent gets to work inside your tools, and you stay in control of important actions.
+Confirm the plan, then start it.
+Your assistant gets to work inside your tools, and you stay in control of important actions.

 What is MCP Tools?

-MCP tools let AI agents securely read and write data across your business applications.
+MCP tools let AI assistants securely read and write data across your business applications.
 Pinksheep connects to MCP tools across CRMs, project managers, communication platforms, and databases.
 You describe what you want handled in plain English, and Pinksheep takes care of the MCP connections, authentication, and data flow between your tools.

-Built-in controls on every agent
+Built-in controls on every assistant

-- Your agents ask before they act.
+- Your assistant asks before it acts.
 You decide.

 - Every action logged.
 Every cost visible.
 Full control.